unxs0/unxsVZ/unxsRAD/README.md

 You apps can be in node.js/python/go/ruby etc by extending the template code accordingly to handle the output file extensions.

+## Backend Nomenclature and Quick Notes

+*t* prefix is for a table.
+*u* prefix is for an unsigned int or the FK of a table (may show up as the FK.cLabel char string, or a unix timestamp (shown as a date).
+*c* prefix is for a char string.

+Main tab provides access to all schema.

 ## unxsRAD Installation

 ### Non standard required libs